Compost Magazine

 They managed this by using a combination of materials such as bread and cereal and nitrogen-rich materials such as spinach.

-I honestly didn’t think much about this as I went through the process.
+To start with, I didn’t think much about this as I went through the process.
 I suspect some carbon is included in the bran included with the Reencle, but I was also (without thinking) adding bread and greens, which is why it may have worked out well anyway.

 Keep clean